 - Presentation of the Faculty of Engineering by our Liaison Officer (10 mins)

-If you are interested in booking a presentation from one of our professors, please email us at firstname.lastname@example.org.
+If you are interested in booking a presentation from one of our professors at a different time then those offered, please email us at email@example.com.

 Detecting COVID-19 in wastewater